Call now in confidence immediate help & advice 24/7

 Below we have listed a few of the ways you can be assessed when it comes to being admitted into rehab in Lincolnshire.

-The ASAM (American Society of Addiction Medicine) assessment
+The ASAM (American Society of Addiction Medicine) Drug & Alcohol Rehab Assessment

-This is an assessment that is used by psychiatrists at rehab clinics in Lincolnshire to assess addiction.
+This is a drug and alcohol assessment that is used by psychiatrists at rehab clinics in Lincolnshire to assess addiction.

 It’s one that takes into account the whole picture.
 It focuses on various areas related to the biological, psychological, and social.